 Students following this option must complete a focus requirement—three subjects forming one intellectually coherent unit in some area (not necessarily physics), subject to the approval of the department and separate from those used by the student to satisfy the HASS requirement.
 Areas of focus chosen by students in the past include astronomy, biology, computational physics, nanotechnology, history of science, science and technology policy, philosophy, and science teaching.
 Some students may choose to satisfy their experimental and exploration requirements in the same area as their focus; others may opt for greater breadth by choosing other fields to fulfill these requirements.

 Students can satisfy the departmental portion of the Communication Requirement by taking two of the following of subjects: 8.06, 8.13, 8.225, 8.226, or 8.287J.
 The department and the Subcommittee on the Communication Requirement may accept substitution of one of the department's two required CI-M subjects with a CI-M subject in another department if it forms a natural part of the student's physics program.

 Although students may choose this option at any time in their undergraduate career, many make this choice during their sophomore year in order to have enough time to craft a program that best suits their individual needs.
-Specific subject choices for the experimental and focus requirements require the written approval of the Associate Department Head for Education.
+Specific subject choices for the experimental and focus requirements require the written approval of the Associate Department Head.